Zadar might not be

 People’s Square has been the center of the city for decades.
 Even today, it’s a meeting point for many locals and public events.
 Admire the clock tower that has been there since 1803.

-Right in front of the clock tower, you’ll see the copy of the electric light bulbs that illuminated the city on New Year’s Eve in 1894.
+Right in front of the clock tower, you’ll see a copy of the electric light bulbs that illuminated the city on New Year’s Eve in 1894.

 Wander through the ancient ruins

-The Forum is another iconic Zadar attractions that bring many tourists to the spot.
-Here, you can stroll through the ancient ruins of the old city dating back to the Roman rule.
+The Roman Forum is one of the iconic Zadar attractions that bring many tourists to the spot.
+Here, you can stroll through the ancient ruins of the old city dating back to Roman rule.

 Sit down at a nearby chair and take in the history and if you are up for it even visit the nearby St. Donat’s Church and hike up the Bell Tower for the panoramic views of the city.

 Visit one of the most beautiful town gates